 The main purpose is to show education arranged by popular education organizations from different angles.
-The aim is to reveal total course activities related to course level, choice of subjects and age as well as gender of the participants.
+The aim is to reveal the total course activities, give information on course level, choice of subjects, as well as age and gender of the participants.

-Level: The popular education organizations can offer tuition on primary, secondary, and tertiary educational level in addition to many other courses.
+The popular education organizations can offer courses on primary, secondary, and tertiary educational level in addition to many other courses.

-Courses offering examination: Meaning to be a supplement to subject and level.
-Several courses arranged by popular education organizations, give students the possibility to take an examination.
+Meaning to be a supplement to subject and level.
+Several courses arranged by popular education organizations give students the possibility to take an examination.

 Classification of subject groups is worked out by Statistics Norway together with The Ministry of Education and Research, The Norwegian Association for Adult Education, Norwegian Association for Distance Education and Folk High School Council.